-Francine shook her head, and laughed.
-Her laugh was soft and and sweet-sounding.
+Francine shook her head and laughed.
+Her laugh was soft and sweet-sounding.
 "I swear, you're just like your brother."

 All the movies she rented would have cost her a pretty penny, but Gwen knew one of the workers at the video store.
 Amy Samuels.
 They were friends, but not close friends.
-Not like her and Francine, who had been friends with her since the third grade.
-However she and Amy were close enough for her to get a discount on the videos she rented.
+Not like her and Francine who have been friends with her since the third grade.
+However, she and Amy were close enough for her to get a discount on the videos she rented.
 Anyways, her and Richie were planning to watch all of them tonight.
 And she was actually looking forward to it.

 "Do you think she's gonna have the school call your parents?"
 Francine asked her.

 Gwen didn't look the least bit worried.
-"Nah, I mean, last week I insulted her outfit in front of the class and nothing happened."
+"Nah, last week I insulted her outfit in front of the class and nothing happened."

 Gwen cringed.
 "Yeah, even I have to agree it was a bit overboard, but that time was an accident.
 My word vomit got the better of me."
 She quickly defended raising her hands a bit.